Ellie Goulding: Health

-In 2016, she spoke to Flare about suffering panic attacks caused by the studio environment that prevented her from working, and going to cognitive behavioural therapy sessions for the first time.
+In 2016, she spoke to Flare about suffering panic attacks caused by the studio environment that prevented her from working, and going to cognitive behavioural therapy (CBT) sessions for the first time.
 In 2017, she discussed in an interview with Well+Good, her ongoing confidence issues and severe anxiety she had experienced.
 In 2019, a week after the World Mental Health Day, Goulding used her Instagram account to bring awareness on dealing with imposter syndrome, sharing her own experience with it and the consequences it had in her life and career.
-She also revealed that her grandfather committed suicide "a few years ago".
-In December 2023, whilst guest editing the Today programme, she revealed that she had suffered from post-natal depression following the birth of her son in 2021.
+She also stated that her grandfather committed suicide "a few years ago".
+In December 2023, whilst guest editing the Today programme, she said that she had suffered from post-natal depression following the birth of her son in 2021.
 Goulding credits her approach to the natural environment, having a fitness regime, and kickboxing as ways that helped her overcome panic attacks and anxiety.

-Goulding formerly followed a plant-based diet.
+Goulding also formerly followed a plant-based diet.

 Public image

-Goulding's personal life has been highly subject of intense media scrutiny, as well a victim of constant false rumours spread by British tabloids, which has affected her public image and her mental health.
+Goulding's personal life has been highly subject to intense media scrutiny.
+She has been a victim of numerous false rumours spread by British tabloids, which has affected her public image and her mental health.
 Goulding stated that the media coverage of her life felt like "being strapped to a space shuttle".

-After the release of the song "Don't" by Ed Sheeran, Goulding was rumoured to be the subject person behind the lyrical content, which Goulding denied multiple times, clarifying that she has never dated Sheeran.
-The media coverage and subsequent slut-shame received over the false claims, led Goulding to step out from the spotlight on a five-year gap.
+After the release of the song "Don't" by the English singer-songwriter Ed Sheeran in 2014, Goulding was rumoured to be the subject of the lyrics, which Goulding denied multiple times, clarifying that she has never dated Sheeran.
+The media coverage and the subsequent slut-shaming received over the false claims led Goulding to step out from the spotlight for five years.
 She has expressed her disappointment and frustration with the unfounded allegations, stating: "I was made to feel like a terrible person and I really struggled with that because I know I'm not."

-In 2024, Goulding released a statement on her Instagram stories condemning the false narratives surrounding the end of her marriage, criticising the tabloids for violating her privacy which has damaged her mental health, she denounced the several unethical practices that the media has played to get unwarranted information on her, including paying locals from Costa Rica to snitch information on her.
+In 2024, Goulding released a statement on her Instagram Stories condemning the false narratives surrounding the end of her marriage, criticising the tabloids for violating her privacy, which has damaged her mental health.
+She denounced the several unethical practices that the media has played to get unwarranted information on her, including paying locals from Costa Rica to snitch on her.
 Goulding also opened up about becoming a "paranoid wreck" after being constantly stalked "over, and over" by an older man, as well having to deal with a male paparazzi with "a long lens camera wrapped on a towel".
 She concluded her statement saying that she "never asked for this level of intrusion".
-Goulding confirmed on her X account that she knows the identity of her stalker.

-During the 2020s, Goulding became a victim of trolling on the internet, mainly after a parody account, Fake Showbiz News, used the singer as a vessel for fake quotes on X, which quickly become a viral trend on the internet with several users creating their own fake quotes of Goulding.
+During the 2020s, Goulding became a victim of trolling on the internet, mainly after a parody account, Fake Showbiz News.
+They used Goulding as a vessel for fake quotes on X, which quickly become a viral trend on the internet with several users creating their own fake quotes of Goulding.
 Goulding has acknowledged the trend and played along with it.